From An Upper Cervical Chiropractic Perspective

 Internal manual therapies (pelvic floor physical therapy)

-Pelvic floor physical therapy has been found to be beneficial for patients with pelvic floor pain, including pudendal neuralgia.
-The therapist will elicit relaxation of the pelvic floor muscles while addressing spasms, connective tissue problems, and other dysfunctions.
+Pelvic floor physical therapy is beneficial for patients with pelvic floor pain, including pudendal neuralgia.
+To treat the pain, the therapist will elicit relaxation of the pelvic floor muscles while addressing spasms, connective tissue problems, and other dysfunctions.
 Digital (manual) release of musculature (trigger points) of the pelvic floor is accomplished through the rectal or vaginal wall in women, and the rectal wall in men.
-Here the differing anatomy of men and women obviously allow some approaches for women that are not available to men.
+Here the differing anatomy of men and women allow some approaches for women that are not available to men.

 The patient will also be guided in certain muscle contractions and relaxation techniques that will aim to bring internal balance to the muscles.